Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The Sydney mint also produced the 1902 Proof Sovereign to a brilliant finish.
 Two examples were held by Henry Dangar and offered at Glendinings in 1953 as lots 234 & 235.
 Their whereabouts are unknown.
 They have never appeared at an Australian auction.

 As a summary, during the Edward VII era (1901 - 1910) a matt proof sovereign and half sovereign were struck and included in a four-coin 1902 Proof Set.
-Two brilliant 1902 Proof Sovereigns were confirmed struck, whereabouts today unknown.
+Two brilliant 1902 Proof Sovereigns were confirmed struck, whereabouts today unknown, although Barrie Winsor confirms the sighting of one example.

 114045-N&V-1910-Proof-Sovereign-OBV-TECH-May-2026